SoftwareAG/c8y-docs/content/protocol-integration/cloud-fieldbus-bundle/connecting-fieldbus.md

 {{< product-c8y-iot >}} will now send a notification to the fieldbus terminal that a new device is ready to be managed.
 This may take a few seconds.

 After completion, a new child device has been added to the terminal and can now be managed.
 You can click on the name of the device in the list to navigate to the device.
-If you have not yet added fieldbus devices to the terminal, you must reload your browser window to make the **Child devices** tab visible.
+If you have not yet added fieldbus devices to the terminal, you may have to reload your browser window to make the **Child devices** tab visible.

 <a name="connect-profibus"></a>
 ### Connecting Profibus devices